 If you came of age in the home video era, your viewing preferences were undoubtedly influenced by VHS cover art.
 I still vividly remember my first trips to the video store - a magical place filled with strange, often lurid images advertising hundreds of unheard-of movies.
 I was immediately drawn to the horror section.
 I was too young to rent horror movies, but I nevertheless spent the majority of my time in the video store perusing the cover art.
-Today, I'm going to blatantly steal a page from B-Sol's The Vault of Horror blog (which is, quite simply, the best horror-themed blog on the net) and post my own Top 10 list of horrific VHS box covers.
+Today, I'm going to blatantly steal a page from B-Sol's The Vault of Horror blog and post my own Top 10 list of horrific VHS box covers.

 #10 House (1986)

 Sometimes it's the simplest things that stir the imagination.
 This image of a severed, rotting hand pressing a doorbell worked on me because I instantly wondered what the hand had been attached to... and what was on the other side of the door.

 For years, I thought that the Halloween series was about a talking pumpkin.
 As a little kid who hadn't yet been introduced to the notion of serial killers, that was scarier than the truth.
 And you have to admit that it's a pretty damn sinister-looking pumpkin.

 #8 Rabid (1977)